SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab/index.md

                     </p>

                     <p>
-                      I'm going to name it <strong>lab-dhcp</strong> and apply the same configuration steps for <strong>sconfig </strong>as we did for the DNS server.
+                      I'm going to name it **lab-dhcp** and apply the same configuration steps for **sconfig **as we did for the DNS server.
                     </p>

                     <p>
-                      When you are in <strong>sconfig</strong>, configure the DNS server settings to use the DNS server address for your lab.
+                      When you are in **sconfig**, configure the DNS server settings to use the DNS server address for your lab.
                     </p>

                     <p>